haneytron/dache/README.md

 ===========

-distributed caching for .net applications
+Distributed caching for .NET applications

-fast, scalable distributed caching with meaningful performance metrics for your managers and a simple api for your development team
+Fast, scalable distributed caching with meaningful performance metrics for your managers and a simple API for your development team

 **WEB:**   http://www.dache.io